 Evolution of Java:

 There are many java versions that have been released.
-Current stable release of Java is Java SE 8 and development of Java SE 9 is in progress and will be released soon.
+The current stable release of Java is Java SE 8 and the development of Java SE 9 is in progress and will be released soon.

 - JDK Alpha and Beta (1995)